austinwalter/tech-notes/App Boilerplates/Setup.md

 ✔ Where does your code run? · node
-✔ How would you like to define a style for your project? · prompt ✔ What format do you want your config file to be in? · JavaScript ✔ What style of indentation do you use? · 4
+✔ How would you like to define a style for your project? · prompt ✔ What format do you want your config file to be in? · JavaScript ✔ What style of indentation do you use? · tab
 ✔ What quotes do you use for strings? · double
 ✔ What line endings do you use? · unix
 ✔ Do you require semicolons? · No / <Yes>